Vermont Court Records

 How Do I Find Vermont Traffic Court Records?

-The Vermont judiciary public portal is a web-based platform that offers customized access to court records.
-Public users may use the portal to gain limited access to information about cases and hearing.
+The Vermont judiciary public portal is a web-based platform offering customized court records access.
+Public users may use the portal to gain limited access to information about cases and hearings.
 Individuals who require elevated access (for cases in which they are involved) may register as portal users and submit an access request.

 Vermont traffic court records are physically stored in the Office of the Clerk of the Judicial Bureau.
-Records can be requested from the office of the Clerk obtaining a record request form and submitting a request in person or by mail.
-Requests can be made to view a case file or/and request copies of documents in the case file.
-Obtaining copies cost $0.25 per page, minimum of $1.
-There might be other applicable fees depending on the scope of the request.
+Records can be requested from the office of the Clerk by obtaining a record request form and submitting a request in person or by mail.
+Requests can be made to view a case file and/or request copies of documents in the case file.
+Obtaining copies costs $0.25 per page, with a minimum of $1.
+Other applicable fees might apply depending on the scope of the request.

 Additionally, publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+These websites offer the benefit of not being limited by geographical record and are a convenient option for multi-record searches.
 To find a record using the search engines on these sites, interested parties may provide:

 What Information is Required to Obtain Vermont Traffic Court Records?

-To obtain traffic records in Vermont, the requesting party may need to provide valid information about the record including the full name on the record and the case or citation number of the record.
-The requestor may also need to provide a valid, state-approved ID and make any required payments if copies are required.
+To obtain traffic records in Vermont, the requesting party may need to provide valid information about the record, including the full name on the record and the case or citation number.
+The requester may also need to provide a valid, state-approved ID and make any required payments if copies are required.

 Can Vermont Traffic Records be Sealed or Expunged?

-Traffic offenses which constitute misdemeanors cannot be sealed or expunged.
-A DUI record, while being a misdemeanor, can be sealed if there is only one DUI offense.
-If there are multiple DUI offenses on record, then none of them can be sealed.
+Traffic offenses that constitute misdemeanors cannot be sealed or expunged.
+A DUI record, while being a misdemeanor, can be sealed if there is only one DUI offense on record.
+If multiple DUI offenses are on record, then none of them can be sealed.

-Predicate offenses- crimes that can be used to enhance the sentence of another crime such as the negligent operation of a motor vehicle -can not be sealed or expunged unless the crime was committed before the offender was 21.
+Predicate offenses—crimes that can be used to enhance the sentence of another crime, such as negligent operation of a motor vehicle—can not be sealed or expunged unless the crime was committed before the offender was 21.

 How to Prepare for Traffic Court in Vermont